 - What did you learn?

 - What is the most satisfying aspect of working together?

 - What surprised you?

 - Have we accomplished our goals?

 - How did the experience make you feel?

-- How could this project be better?

-- What was the hardest part of this project for you?

 - How have we helped others?

 - Are there other ways that we can continue to help?

-- What have you learned from your partners in the project?